 The modernization of our current world has been an amazing thing.
 Through it we have broken new ground in technology, science, communication, health and many more areas.
 But, is all this advancement always a good thing?
-A marked trend that has been identified is that as the pace of our daily lives quickens, and we become more and more connected (or disconnected depending on perspective) from our peers and the world around us, we are becoming as a whole more anxious and depressed.
+A marked trend that has been identified is that as the pace of our daily lives quickens.
+We become more and more connected (or disconnected depending on perspective) from our peers and the world around us.
+We are becoming as a whole more anxious and depressed.

-Various factors are at play when discussing a topic of this magnitude, so in this article we will focus on a few major focal points that hopefully the average American reader can identify with.
-Our mental health is important, and it is vital for all of us to stay informed on how our daily intake of media, news, technology and the like affects us, sometimes without us even realizing it.
+Various factors are at play when discussing a topic of this magnitude.
+So, in this article we will focus on a few major focal points that hopefully the average American reader can identify with.
+Our mental health is important.
+It is vital for all of us to stay informed on how our daily intake of media, news, technology and the like affects us.
+Sometimes we don’t even realize it.

 How Media Dictates our Moods

-Media is defined as “the main means of mass communication” and includes things like news outlets, the Internet, publishing platforms such as newspapers and also the newest contender, social media.
+Media is defined as “the main means of mass communication”.
+It includes things like news outlets, the Internet, publishing platforms such as newspapers and also the newest contender, social media.
 As we become an ever more technologically advanced society, access to all these forms of media has become much easier than it was in the past.
-As a result, natural evolution has taken place to the point where journalists and authors have pinpointed exactly what their readers want, and how to grab their attention and keep it.
+Natural evolution has taken place to the point where journalists and authors have pinpointed exactly what their readers want.
+They then target how to grab their attention and keep it.

 As you may have noticed, the majority of news we see on a daily basis involves major calamity.
 Whether it is a local gas station burglary, three-alarm fire or corporate scandal, media outlets are consistently flooded with negative stories highlighting humanity at its worst.
-As a result, we as the reader take this information in, process it and allow it to transform the way we view the world and ourselves.
-Mainly, readers find positive and uplifting news stories to be boring, or just run of the mill, and actually prefer to be presented with stories that are a little more thrilling.
-As exciting as this practice may be, the effects are not very positive, and we have seen them unfold right in front of our eyes.
+As a result, we as the reader take this information in.
+We process it and allow it to transform the way we view the world and ourselves.
+Mainly, readers find positive and uplifting news stories to be boring.
+Or, just run of the mill, and actually prefer to be presented with stories that are a little more thrilling.
+As exciting as this practice may be, the effects are not very positive.
+We have seen them unfold right in front of our eyes.

 Technology Twists Our Reality

-Now, I’m not suggesting we grab torches and pitchforks and head out to the nearest channel 5 news station, because they are providing a service that, fortunately or unfortunately, there is a demand for.
+Now, I’m not suggesting we grab torches and pitchforks and head out to the nearest channel 5 news station.
+They are providing a service that, fortunately or unfortunately, for what there is a demand for.
 What I am suggesting is that all this increased media coverage and ‘Negative News’ should be taken with a grain of salt.
-I have to remind myself frequently that nobody is perfect, and just because there are tragedies that happen in the world doesn’t mean we need to throw the baby out with the bathwater.
+I have to remind myself frequently that nobody is perfect.
+Just because there are tragedies that happen in the world doesn’t mean we need to throw the baby out with the bathwater.
 Meaning, things aren’t all bad.
 Just as often as terrible things happen in the world, examples of someone helping their fellow man or woman shine through.
-As someone who has struggled with anxiety and depression, these ways of thinking have been hugely beneficial for keeping my head above water when it seems the whole world is sinking.
+As someone who has struggled with anxiety and depression, these ways of thinking have been hugely beneficial for keeping my head above water when it seems the modern society is sinking.

 Do Cellphones Foster Connection or Isolation?

 Another marvel of the last generation has been the widespread adoption of cellular phones as a means of communication and information.
-We have taken a huge step in a very short period of time since the advent of cellphones, and now we are able to communicate with people at the drop of a hat, regardless of distance or location.
+We have taken a huge step in a very short period of time since the advent of cellphones.
+Now we are able to communicate with people at the drop of a hat, regardless of distance or location.

 In theory, this technology seems to be wonderful.
 But in actuality, and I can speak from personal experience, what at some points is an amazing tool for connecting me to the big wide world can at other times feel like a shield that I am vulnerable without.
 The ease in which I notice myself pulling my phone out of my pocket whenever I feel uncomfortable in social situations is frightening.
-All those times alone in a restaurant or waiting in line are now filled with us awkwardly pulling out our phones, not really looking at anything in particular, but unable to interact with the outside world either.
-It is a sad kind of purgatory, and I am just as guilty as anyone else.
-This form of isolation is extremely conducive to creating depression and anxiety.
+All those times alone in a restaurant or waiting in line are now filled with us awkwardly pulling out our phones, not really looking at anything in particular.
+It seems we are unable to interact with the outside world.
+It is a sad kind of purgatory.
+I am just as guilty as anyone else.
+This form of isolation is extremely conducive to creating depression and anxiety within our modern society.

 Practicing Mindfulness with Technology

-Obviously this is not a comprehensive list of every cause of anxiety or depression we can find in our modern world, but a small snapshot into a few of the major benefactors and some tips to getting ourselves out of our own way.
-Yes, times are changing and it can seem difficult to keep up, but that’s no reason for us to get discouraged.
+Obviously this is not a comprehensive list of every cause of anxiety or depression we can find in our modern society.
+But, it’s a small snapshot into the major benefactors and some tips to getting ourselves out of our own way.
+Yes, times are changing and it can seem difficult to keep up.
+But, that’s no reason for us to get discouraged.
 As we adapt so do our coping mechanisms-as long as we continue to improve ourselves daily.
-Anxiety and depression are real issues that deserve respect, though with proper care and treatment they do not have to be as disabling as they once were.
+Anxiety and depression are real issues that deserve respect.
+However, with proper care and treatment they do not have to be as disabling as they once were.